Leonardo Koutris: Loan to Mallorca

 On 29 January 2020, Koutris was sent on loan to La Liga club Mallorca.
 On 15 February 2020, he made his debut the club as a substitute in the first half, replacing Lumor Agbenyenu in a 1–0 win home game against Deportivo Alavés.
 On 21 February 2020, it was announced he would miss six months after suffering an anterior cruciate ligament injury in a league match against Real Betis.

 Loan to Fortuna Düsseldorf

 On 2 October 2020, the 2.
 Bundesliga club announced the acquisition of the 25-year-old left back in the form of a loan until 2022, with a purchase option at the range of €3 million.

 Pogoń Szczecin

 On 4 December 2022, it was announced he would leave Olympiacos permanently after five-and-a-half years to join Polish side Pogoń Szczecin on a three-and-a-half contract.

 International career

-On 9 November 2018, Greece's new coach Angelos Anastasiadis called up left-back Koutris for the match against Finland and Estonia for UEFA Nations League.
-On 15 November 2018, he made his debut in a 1–0 home win game against Finland.
+On 9 November 2018, Greece's new coach Angelos Anastasiadis called up Koutris for the UEFA Nations League matches against Finland and Estonia.
+On 15 November 2018, he made his debut in a 1–0 home win against Estonia.